davitvoski/election-vite-nodejs-ts/README.md

     - The error should contain something like "startswith...".

 5. Run the following commands:

-- npm run build
+    1. npm run build
-- node ./server/util/generalResultIntertion.js
-- node ./server/util/insertDataScript.js
-- node ./server/util/saveTopoJsonToMongo.cjs
+    2. cd ./server/util/quebec
+    3. ts-node addDistrictsToDB.ts
+    4. ts-node addMapDataToDB.ts
+    5. Repeat step 2-4 for each state and its election years by changing the paths;
-- npm run start
+6. npm run start

 6. Open http://localhost:3001 to view it in the browser.